Al-Yamamah arms deal: 1992 NAO report

-The National Audit Office (NAO) investigated the contracts and has so far not released its conclusions – the only NAO report ever to be withheld.
+The National Audit Office (NAO) investigated the contracts and did not publicly release its conclusions; the only NAO report ever to be withheld.
 Official statements about the contents of the report go no further than to state that the then chairman of the Public Accounts Commission, now Lord Sheldon, considered the report in private in February 1992, and said: "I did an investigation and I find no evidence that the MOD made improper payments.
 I have found no evidence of fraud or corruption.
 The deal ... complied with Treasury approval and the rules of Government accounting."

-In July 2006, Sir John Bourn, the head of the NAO, refused to release a copy to the investigators of an unpublished report into the contract that had been drawn up in 1992.
+In July 2006, John Bourn, the head of the NAO, refused to release a copy to the investigators of an unpublished report into the contract that had been drawn up in 1992.

 The MP Harry Cohen said, "This does look like a serious conflict of interest.
 Sir John did a lot of work at the MoD on Al Yamamah and here we now have the NAO covering up this report."
 In early 2002 he had proposed an Early Day Motion noting "that there have been ... allegations made of large commission payments made to individuals in Saudi Arabia as part of ...
 Al Yamamah ... [and] that Osama bin Laden and the Al-Qaeda network have received substantial funds from individuals in Saudi Arabia."

+In March 2024 The Guardian discovered the NAO report in Lord Sheldon's archive of papers, which he had donated to the London School of Economics.
+The Guardian published the report and associated correspondence on its website.